Her Campus Logo Her Campus Logo

 In all honesty, this was just an opportunity for me to rant about how much I love watching the leaves change color and how little I enjoy the drastic weather changes.
 That being said, I truly do enjoy being able to experience a new type of season here in the North, and I honestly have had a great time so far.
 I am going to try and make the best of what’s left of the fall season here, mainly because from what I’ve heard, come January it is going to be an entirely different experience that I am, retrospectively, not prepared for.
 Maybe I’ll revisit this and make a comparison regarding my first experience with a Northern winter!

-Pariz is a rising sophomore at the University of Connecticut majoring in Psychology and Journalism.
+Pariz is a sophomore at the University of Connecticut majoring in Psychology with a minor in Neuroscience and Writing.
 She has a passion for writing about concerts, her current obsessions, and experiencing the unique and creative beauty of New England.
-Pariz is also a certified DJ for WHUS Radio and a member of UConn's Canine Companions chapter.
+Pariz is also a proud member of UConn's Canine Companions chapter, Psychology Club, and Women's Center.
 When she isn’t writing, Pariz can be found enjoying good food with great friends, grabbing a coffee from every cafe she visits, and enjoying live music wherever and whenever she can!